 If you own a home, you’re no stranger to property taxes.
 There are property tax breaks for seniors, people with disabilities and other protected classes, but did you know that there are agricultural tax exemptions, too?
 If some of your land can be classified as farmland, you could reap significant tax savings.
-Learn some handy tips below, and if you’re looking for a professional to help guide you through the ins and outs of agricultural tax exemptions, head over to SmartAsset’s financial advisor matching tool to get paired with a financial expert who can meet your particular needs.
+Learn some handy tips below, and if you’re looking for a professional to help guide you through the ins and outs of agricultural tax exemptions, SmartAsset’s financial advisor matching tool can pair you with a financial expert who can meet your particular needs.

 Agricultural Taxes: The Basics

 If you’re a farmer, you’re no doubt familiar with the complicated tax landscape for farmers in this country and you may even use a tax accountant to help you get as many tax breaks as you’re eligible for.
 If you can prove that you farm as a business and not just for recreation, you can get both property tax breaks and income tax breaks.

 But you don’t have to be a full-time farmer to take advantage of agricultural tax breaks that will help you with your property taxes.
 In some cases, all you need is a piece of land that’s not currently being used.
 You can say that the land is preserved wilderness, or put it to some kind of agricultural use to save on property taxes.

 The size of agricultural property tax exemptions varies from state to state because property taxes aren’t administered at the federal level.
 Qualifications for agricultural tax exemptions vary from state to state, too.
 Some states base eligibility on the size of the property, while others set a minimum dollar amount for agricultural sales of goods produced on the property.
 Many use a combination of gross sales and acreage requirements.
 Grazing a single cow on your property can be enough to trigger series tax breaks in some places.